CumulusNetworks/docs/content/cumulus-vx/Overview.md

 Cumulus VX is a virtual appliance that helps you become familiar with Cumulus Networks technology, and provides a platform for you to prototype network operations and develop custom applications before you deploy into a production environment.
 Without the need for a bare metal switch or specialized hardware, Cumulus VX runs on all popular hypervisors, making traditional networking protocols such as BGP and MLAG, Cumulus Networks-specific technologies such as ONIE, and Prescriptive Topology Manager (PTM) available for testing and configuration.

 Cumulus VX is a virtual machine (VM) on a standard x86 environment.
-The VM is the same Cumulus Linux operating system supported on NVIDIA ethernet switches and contains the same software features as Cumulus Linux but in a VM format.
+The VM is the same Cumulus Linux operating system supported on NVIDIA ethernet switches and contains the same software features but in a VM format.
 Cumulus VX provides full data plane functionality through the Linux kernel, as well as layer 2 VLAN, VXLAN bridging, and VXLAN routing capabilities.

 {{%notice note%}}